glenrodriguez17/LocalHistoryMuseum/README.md

 Local History Museum Project
-This Project was ,ade for a CIS database project
+This Project was made for a CIS database project

 Project Details
 This database copies a model of a Local History Museum including